 In addition, Fluidigm Sciences' licensors may generally terminate the applicable license agreement for uncured material breaches or if Fluidigm Sciences becomes insolvent, makes an assignment for the benefit of creditors, or has a petition in bankruptcy filed against it.
-In the case of Nodality, the existing license has expired and our acquisition of Fluidigm Sciences could adversely affect Fluidigm Sciences' ability to negotiate a definitive license on commercially acceptable terms.
-Termination of material license agreements for any reason, including as a result of failure to obtain a required consent to assignment or as a result of an inability to negotiate a new or extended license where required, would result in a material loss of rights by us and Fluidigm Sciences and would be expected to have a material adverse effect on our business, operating results, and financial condition.
-In particular, any such termination could prevent us from manufacturing and selling Fluidigm Sciences' products unless we can negotiate new license terms or develop or acquire alternative intellectual property rights that cover or enable similar functionality.
-While we do not believe that any existing material in-license agreements require the consent of the licensor in order for us to rely on these licenses, the question is not free from doubt, and one or more of Fluidigm Sciences' licensors could contend that the failure to obtain their consent constituted a breach or default under the applicable license agreement or require the negotiation of a new license.
+Termination of material license agreements for any reason, including as a result of failure to obtain a required consent to assignment or as a result of an inability to negotiate a new or extended license where required, would result in a material loss of rights by us and would be expected to have a material adverse effect on our business, operating results, and financial condition.
+In particular, any such termination could prevent us from manufacturing and selling our products unless we can negotiate new license terms or develop or acquire alternative intellectual property rights that cover or enable similar functionality.
+While we do not believe that any existing material in-license agreements require the consent of the licensor in order for us to rely on these licenses, the question is not free from doubt, and one or more of our licensors could contend that the failure to obtain their consent constituted a breach or default under the applicable license agreement or require the negotiation of a new license.
 In particular, in May 2014, we received a written notice of PerkinElmer's position that the license agreement between Fluidigm Canada and PerkinElmer requires, as a result of the acquisition, that PerkinElmer consent to negotiate a commercially reasonable license to Fluidigm.
-We expect negotiations with PerkinElmer to ensue.
+We continue to disagree with PerkinElmer's position concerning the impact of the acquisition on the license agreement and are currently in negotiations with PerkinElmer in an attempt to resolve this matter.
+In addition, we are evaluating alternative strategies and potential actions relating to our interests in the licensed intellectual property.

-In the case of a dispute over these or other terms of the applicable license agreements with any of Fluidigm Sciences' licensors, including with respect to the license with PerkinElmer, we cannot provide assurances that we will be able to negotiate a new or amended license on commercially reasonable terms, if at all.
-Our potential dispute with PerkinElmer as well as any other disputes between us and one of Fluidigm Sciences' existing licensors concerning the terms or conditions of the applicable license agreement, including with respect to its continued application following the acquisition, could result, among other risks, in substantial management distraction at a time when our management needs to focus on the integration of Fluidigm and Fluidigm Sciences; increased expenses associated with litigation or efforts to resolve disputes; substantial customer uncertainty concerning the direction of our proteomics product line; potential infringement claims against us and/or our customers, which could include efforts by a licensor to enjoin sales of Fluidigm Sciences products; customer requests for indemnification by Fluidigm; and, in the event of an adverse determination, our inability to operate the business of Fluidigm Sciences as currently operated or at all.
+In the case of a dispute over these or other terms of the applicable license agreements, including with respect to the license with PerkinElmer, we cannot provide assurances that we will be able to negotiate a new or amended license on commercially reasonable terms, if at all.
+Our potential dispute with PerkinElmer as well as any other disputes between us and one of Fluidigm Sciences' existing licensors concerning the terms or conditions of the applicable license agreement could result, among other risks, in substantial management distraction; increased expenses associated with litigation or efforts to resolve disputes; substantial customer uncertainty concerning the direction of our proteomics product line; potential infringement claims against us and/or our customers, which could include efforts by a licensor to enjoin sales of our products; customer requests for indemnification by Fluidigm; and, in the event of an adverse determination, our inability to operate our business as currently operated.
 Any of these factors would be expected to have a material adverse effect on our business, operating results, and financial condition and could result in a substantial decline in our stock price.